rkitover/posh-git-theme-bluelotus/README.md

 [`$host.ui.rawui.windowtitle`](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.host.pshostrawuserinterface.windowtitle?view=powershellsdk-7.0.0#system-management-automation-host-pshostrawuserinterface-windowtitle)
 property to set the window title to the current hostname.
-If you would prefer to have [posh-git](https://github.com/dahlbyk/posh-git) set the window title, override this variable in your `$profile` after loading this module:
+If you would prefer to have [posh-git](https://github.com/dahlbyk/posh-git) set the window title, override this property in your `$profile` after importing this module:

 ```powershell
 $gitpromptsettings.windowtitle =